This is the 23rd June 2018 updated edition of the website. Any ideas and contributions for additions to the site will be gratefully received.

-Latest: The September and October editions of Hotep have been added with the new software.
+The January through to June editions of Hotep have been added.
 Hotep is under the 'About Us' tab and then under 'Hotep Newsletter.'
-Our next meeting, is Ian Trumble on 09th December 'Egypt in Bolton.'
-This is the fourth full meeting of the 2017 - 2018 season.
-Doors open at 13.30 as usual.
+Our next meeting, is the Study Day on 21st July.
+This is the eleventh full meeting of the 2017 - 2018 season.
+Doors open at 09.30 (please note the time, as this a full day meeting.)
+The day will end at approximately 16.30.
 Further details are in the 'Programme' section of the website.

 'Hoodies,' sweatshirts and polo shirts are selling well.
 Several members have worn them at recent meetings.
 They all have a woven 'Southampton Ancient Egypt Society logo,' and are available to order.
 Colours are white, navy or sky blue.
 Please see Annette at any future meeting.